 Donor tax is the tax on the transfer of gifts without consideration.
-These gifts might come from your parents, friends, loved ones or from your employer.
+These gifts might come from your parents, friends, loved ones, or from your employer.
 But how does the government make sure that these transactions are taxed?
 To regulate some malpractices and other forms of tax evasions in the Philippines, the government imposed a tax called “Donor’s tax”.
 Let’s start to discuss what’s new on our “donor’s tax train law”.

-What is the Donor’s Tax Train?
+What is the Donor’s tax train law?

 When a person transfers property to anyone without consideration during his lifetime, the act of transfer is subject to a tax called the donor’s tax.
 Donor’s tax is not a tax on properties, but on the action of transmission or by way of a gift.
+For more updates visit the BIR homepage!

 Have you given any gifts or donations to someone?
 Have you experienced difficulties in filing the donor’s tax in the Philippines before?
 Interestingly, the new rulings in the Philippines made it simpler and more comfortable to compute.
 Do you know why?
 Before you give gifts or transfer properties, you should know these facts about the new donor’s tax in the Philippines under this train tax law.